macbackfat/trademybit-switcher/README.md

 ## Usage

-1. Download or clone this repository.
+1. Download or clone this repository

 2. Have a look at example scripts in the `scripts` folder, and rename/edit them according to your system setup. cgminer API *must* be enabled (`--api-listen --api-allow W:127.0.0.1`)